SOTA-RAG Series

 Allow me to introduce Lost Minute Travel!

 To provide a good sample we are building a travel chatbot, tasked with providing travel recommendations for users.
-Including answering questions, finding flights, and providing real-time weather data.
-The application should learn about the user over time, making better and better recommendations tailored to the user’s preferences.
+Including answering questions, finding flights, and providing real-time data from multiple data sources.
+The RAG application should learn about the user over time, making better and better recommendations tailored to the user’s request.

-To make it a realistic scenario we are implementing the complete lifecycle of an application — allowing the operators to update data, maintaining multiple versions of the data, and allowing users to submit GDPR deletion requests and much more.
+To make it a realistic scenario we are implementing the complete lifecycle of an application — allowing the operators to update data, maintaining multiple versions of the data sources, and allowing users to submit GDPR deletion requests and much more.

 Components of a SOTA RAG system